bentoml/BentoML/docs/source/quickstart.rst

-The following code packages the trained model with the prediction service class :code:`IrisClassifier` defined above, and then saves the IrisClassifier instance to disk in the BentoML format for distribution and deployment:
+The following code packages the trained model with the prediction service class :code:`IrisClassifier` defined above, and then saves the IrisClassifier instance to disk in the BentoML format for distribution and deployment, under *bento_packer.py*:

 .. code-block:: python

+    # bento_packer.py

     # import the IrisClassifier class defined above
     from iris_classifier import IrisClassifier